albamr09/albamr09.github.io/content/math/cet/03_differential_equations.md

 ## Implicit Differentiation

-Some functions are defined implicitly by a relation between $x$ and $y$ such as
+Some functions are defined implicitly by a relation between $x$ and $y$, where it is not easy to define the function as dependent only on $x$.
+For example:

 $$
 x^2 + y^2 = 25